Dreaker75/re-emerald/FUTURE_PLANS.md

  - Add a way to see a move's power, accuracy and effect from the battle menu
  - Color the types in the battle menu green, yellow or red for super effective, not very effective and ineffective moves, respectively
  - Make all the Trick House puzzles revisitable after finishing the last one (And improve the items found there)
+ - Make it possible to buy multiples of any Secret Base item in one transaction

 ## Features for Base Version release
  - Roaming mechanic Revamp to make it less tedious